 Flehomo Universal Drain Hose for Mini Split Systems

-The Flehomo 50 Ft Universal Drain Hose is a strong pick if you need a flexible, durable line for a mini split system that can handle indoor or outdoor use.
-You get 50 feet of 5/8-inch hose made from tough PE with a carbon fiber inner layer, so it resists UV damage and bends easily in changing weather.
-Its smooth interior helps cut drain friction and reduce sludge buildup.
-You can trim it as needed, and the sockets every 39 inches make connections simple.
-Flehomo backs it with a 30-day return option.
+Best for long HVAC-style drainage routes: The Flehomo 50 Ft Universal Drain Hose is a strong pick if you need a flexible, durable line for a mini split system, condensate setup, or similar drainage route that may need extra length.
+You get 50 feet of 5/8-inch hose made from tough PE with a carbon fiber inner layer, so it can handle indoor or outdoor use while staying easier to route than stiff pipe.

 Best For: DIY homeowners, HVAC installers, and mini split users who need a long, flexible, UV-resistant drain hose for indoor or outdoor setups.